-International Journal of Otolaryngology publishes original research articles, review articles, and clinical studies in all areas of otolaryngology-head and neck surgery.
+International Journal of Otolaryngology publishes original research articles and review articles in all areas of otolaryngology-head and neck surgery.

 International Journal of Otolaryngology maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.

 Pediatric Benign Fibro-Osseous Lesions of the Nose and Paranasal Sinuses: A Tertiary Hospital Experience

 Background.
 Pediatric benign fibro-osseous lesions of the nose and paranasal sinuses are considered rare neoplastic entities.
 These fibro-osseous lesions are difficult to accomplish owing to the multifaceted anatomy of the skull base in addition to the closeness to neurovascular configurations.
 Objective.
 The study aimed to study different clinical presentations, radiological manifestations, surgical management, and consequences of different benign fibro-osseous lesions in the pediatric age groups.
 Methods and Settings.
 This is a case series study of a single-center experience.
 Results.
 Four different cases were presented and discussed (osteoma, fibrous dysplasia, and ossifying fibroma.
 Conclusion.
 We reported four different cases of osteoma, ossifying fibroma, and fibrous dysplasia.
 All of these cases were managed endoscopically with no postoperative complications.
 Endoscopic management is considered highly effective with reduced morbidity.
 Preoperative radiographic studies are highly essential for diagnosis and operative planning.

 CBCT Assessment of Ethmoid Roof Variations through Keros, Gera, and TMS Classifications